UPDATED: August 2, 2019

 Watch Out For Pig Ear Recalls

-Back on July 3, 2019, Pet Supplies Plus recalled bulk pig ears stocked in open bins because they might be contaminated with Salmonella.
-Do not feed recalled pig ears to your dogs and handle them carefully.
+- On July 3, 2019, Pet Supplies Plus recalled bulk pig ears stocked in open bins because they might be contaminated with Salmonella.

 This is an ongoing investigation.
 FDA officials encourage consumers to report complaints about pet food products electronically through the Safety Reporting Portal.